Fission–fusion society

-In ethology, a fission–fusion society is one in which the size and composition of the social group change as time passes and animals move throughout the environment; animals merge into a group (fusion)—e.g. sleeping in one place—or split (fission)—e.g. foraging in small groups during the day.
-For species that live in fission–fusion societies, group composition is a dynamic property.
-The change in composition, subgroup size, and dispersion of different groups are 3 main elements of a fission-fusion society.
+In ethology, a fission–fusion society is a social organization in which the size and composition of the group change as time passes and animals move throughout the environment.
+Such animals merge into a group (fusion)—e.g., sleeping in one place—or split (fission)—e.g., foraging in small groups during the day.
+Such societies are described in terms of the change in composition, subgroup size, and dispersion of different groups.

 This social organization is found in several primates, elephants, cetaceans, ungulates, social carnivores, some birds and some fish.

 Species

-Fission-fusion societies occur among many different species of primates (e.g. chimpanzees, orangutans, and humans), elephants (e.g. forest elephants, African elephants), and bats (e.g. northern long-eared bats).
-The change in composition, subgroup size, and dispersion of different groups are 3 main elements of a fission-fusion society.
+Fission-fusion societies occur among many species of primates (e.g. chimpanzees, orangutans, and humans), elephants (e.g. forest elephants, African elephants), and bats (e.g. northern long-eared bats).

 Primates

-Chimpanzees

-Chimpanzees often form smaller subgroups when travelling for longer periods at a time in between each food patch.
+Chimpanzees often form smaller subgroups when traveling between food patches.
 When obtaining food, the size of subgroups can change depending on how much food is available and how far away the food may be.
-If food is worth retrieving due to little travel costs, subgroup size will enlarge.
-So among chimpanzees, the abundance of food and how dense it may be are factors that contribute to the changes of subgroup sizes.
+If food is worth retrieving due to low travel costs, the subgroup size will enlarge.

-Orangutans

-Orangutans are one type of primates that model individual-based fission-fusion.
-Travel parties are established among this species inhabiting specifically in a Sumatran forest, and there are several benefits.
+Orangutans establish travel parties, particularly in a Sumatran forest.
 Mating opportunities are a large benefit of grouping, as parties are most substantial during high mating activity.
 Infant socialization also contains benefits as well as costs, due to their needs to be cared for.
 Females are required to carry their infants, and those with infants of mid-size experience greater costs than those of small sizes.
 Carrying a small infant does not require much, and they become less dependent as they begin to wean.
 Mid-sized infants on the other hand, require the most energy.
-When travelling, females are required to support their mid-sized infants by carrying them, and waiting for them if they've fallen behind.
+When travelling, females are required to support their mid-sized infants by carrying them, and waiting for them if they have fallen behind.

-Humans

-Humans also form fission-fusion societies.
+Humans also form fission–fusion societies.
 In hunter-gatherer societies, humans form groups which are made up of several individuals that may split up to obtain different resources.
-Another example of a fission-fusion society in hunter-gatherer societies is communication among the group.
+Another example of a fission–fusion society in hunter-gatherer societies is communication among the group.
 Groups may begin to split due to arguments and disagreements.
-Among humans, gossip and language in general is also an important feature involved in fission-fusion.
+Among humans, gossip and language in general is also an important feature involved in fission–fusion.
 Communication keeps distant groups together although they may not be within close distances of each other.